rj45/starjay/docs/cpu_isa_manual.md

 The instruction set architecture could be used equally well as a 16 bit machine or 32 bit machine.
 It is a little-endian architecture where the smallest addressable unit is a byte (8 bits).
 Multi-byte values are aligned to their size (e.g., 16-bit values are aligned to even addresses, 32-bit values to addresses divisible by 4).
 All instructions are 8 bits wide, with no alignment requirements (jumping into the middle of a word is legal).

+## 1.2.
+Acknowledgements and Inspirations

-Credit: This architecture is inspired by the Zylin ZPU which borrows the macro instruction idea as well as the encoding of immediates.
-RISC-V is also a heavy inspiration for many of the instruction mnemonics and semantics, including but not limited to the flag-less idea, using `ltu` for carry, and the CSR system.
+This architecture is inspired by the Zylin ZPU which borrows the macro instruction idea as well as the encoding of immediates.
+RISC-V is also a heavy inspiration for many of the instruction mnemonics and semantics, including but not limited to avoiding flags (like carry, overflow, etc), using `ltu` for carry, and the CSR system.
 And of course many ideas are borrowed from Chuck Moore's designs, especially the F18A and MuP21.

+There are probably many more inspirations that I am forgetting, but thanks to all the designers of stack machines and RISC architectures that came before me!

-### 1.2.
+### 1.3.
 Notation

 - `tos` - Top of Stack - The value on the top of the data stack
 - `nos` - Next on Stack - The value at the second position of the data stack